-Me: Robert Holmes rewrote a Terrance Dicks script and Terry told him to take his name off.
-He told him to replace his credit with “a bland pseudonym” instead.
+Me: Robert Holmes rewrote a Terrance Dicks script and Terry told him to take his name off it.
+He told him to replace his credit with a bland pseudonym.

-Sue: So it’s a bad one, then?
+Sue: So this is a bad one, then?
 Was Terry ashamed of it?
 Is it really bland?

-On the planet Karn, an alien creature crawls through the wreckage of a spacecraft.
+On the planet Karn, an alien creature is crawling through some spacecraft wreckage.